TSX-32: History

 S&H wrote the original TSX because "Spending $25K on a computer that could only support one user bugged" (founder Harry Sanders); the outcome was the initial four-user TSX in 1976.

 For TSX-32, they said in an interview, "We started with a clean sheet of paper" rather than starting with a "port."

-As of 2021, it appears to be defunct.

 VAX

 The company's product line was ported/expanded for the VAX line.